-- Claims should be filed within 90 days; must file no later than 180 days. - If there is a primary carrier, timely filing requires (1) filing with the primary carrier within 180 days from the date of service; and (2) filing with BCBSNM within 180 days from the date of the primary Explanation of Benefits. - If there is not a primary carrier and no documentation furnished that the claim was sent to the wrong carrier within 180 days from the date of service, all claims submitted after 180 days from date of service will be denied. - I/T/U providers have up to two years from the date of the service to file claims.
+- Claims should be filed within 90 days; must file no later than 180 days. - If there is a primary carrier, timely filing requires (1) filing with the primary carrier within 180 days from the date of service; and (2) filing with BCBSNM within 180 days from the date of the primary Explanation of Benefits (EOB).
+The primary carrier EOB must be attached or the information from the EOB must be entered in Availity. - If there is not a primary carrier and no documentation furnished that the claim was sent to the wrong carrier within 180 days from the date of service, all claims submitted after 180 days from date of service will be denied. - I/T/U providers have up to two years from the date of the service to file claims.